UFC Fight Night: Lewis vs. Abdurakhimov: Predictions & Analysis

 A few statistical edges stand out.
 Kish throws significantly more leather — a 4.8 sig. strike per minute gap.
 Kish is far more active with takedowns, averaging 3.0 more per 15 minutes.
 Yoder has tighter striking defense, making opponents miss more often.

-**The Pick: Ashley Yoder over Justine Kish.** This is essentially a pick'em.
-The model nudges toward Yoder at 53%, but there's almost nothing separating these two.
-The market implies 67% for Kish, but our model sees only 47%.
-That 19-point gap favoring Yoder is worth watching.
+The Pick: Justine Kish over Ashley Yoder.
+The model gives Kish a slight nod at 60% — this could easily go either way.
+The market implies 67% for Kish, but our model sees only 60%.
+That 7-point gap favoring Yoder is worth watching.

 Randy Brown vs Brian Camozzi